 Once owned by King Richard II of England, the impressive medieval fortress is the city's most important landmark that, by sheer fortune, was spared from destruction during the heavy bombing of World War II.

-The castle and its ramparts offer stunning views of the city and inside the fortress hides the city's branch of the "Naval Museum of Paris," which retraces 17 centuries of Brest's longstanding naval history.
+The Castle of Brest and its ramparts offer stunning views of the city and inside the fortress hides the city's branch of the Naval Museum of Paris, which retraces 17 centuries of Brest's longstanding naval history.

-Built on an enormous block of granite, the "Tanguy Tower" is a sightseer's favorite, with its medieval turret offering views of the long-winding Penfield river cutting right through the city.
+Built on an enormous block of granite, the Tanguy Tower is a sightseer's favorite, with its medieval turret offering views of the long-winding Penfield river cutting right through the city.

-The tower is also home to the Brest Museum - where a series of huge dioramas take visitors on a picture journey through the city's origins and development, showcasing life in Brest before it was bombed.
+The tower is also home to the Brest Museum, where a series of huge dioramas take visitors on a picture journey through the city's origins and development, showcasing life in Brest before it was bombed.